Demiez/jsnad/12_working_with_streams/README.md

 The `chunk` argument must be of type string or an instance of `Buffer` or `Uint8Array`, else passing anything to `write()` will cause an error

+### Readable and Writable

+3 core stream constructors that have both readable and writable interfaces:

+- Duplex
+- Transform
+- PassThrough

+The `Duplex` stream constructor's prototype inherits from the `Readable` constructor but it also mixes in functionality from the `Writable` constructor.
+A TCP network socket is a great example of a Duplex stream.
+With a `Duplex` stream, both `read()` and `write()` methods are implemented but there doesn't have to be a causal relationship between them.<br>